tholemu/f5-agility-labs-xc/docs/class1/lab3.rst

 but in this case the enforcement of the WAF policy is occurring on the AppMesh node that is deployed in the AWS Lab Environment and not in the F5 Distributed Cloud Regional Edge.

-In the next lab we will look at how to customize our WAF policy.

 Video Walkthrough
 ^^^^^^^^^^^^^^^^^